310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
-Ahaha, don't make him all tense pleeease, this is a place to peacefully enjoy books.
+Ahaha, don't make him all tense pleeease, this is a place to enjoy books peacefully.
 {% endbubble %}

 {% bubble Keito %}
-That's true… That aside, you have work to do as the library's committee member, don't you?
-I basically finished my duties for the student council, so I’ll help out if you want.
+That's true… That aside, you have work to do as the library committee member, don't you?
+I basically finished my duties for the Student Council, so I’ll help out if you want.
 {% endbubble %}

 {% bubble Tsumugi %}